Beanalini/momentousWaves/README.md

   ## Description

-  The motivation behind this project is to create an application that allows non-devlopers to eaily view and interact with information stored in a database.
-The application is
-  The main development aim of this project was to build a command-line application that can be used to manage a company's employee database using Node.j, Inquirer and MySQL.
+  The motivation behind this project was to create an application that allows non-devlopers to eaily view and interact with information stored in a database.
+The main development aim of this project was to build a command-line application that can be used to manage a company's employee database using NodeJS, Inquirer and MySQL.

   ### Functional Requirements

-  The functional requirements that the Employee TRacker application has been designed to meet are defined by the user story and acceptance criteria listed below.
+  The functional requirements that the Employee Tracker application has been designed to meet, are defined by the user story and acceptance criteria listed below.

   #### User Story